Patrick Hope: Early life and education

 Hope was born in San Antonio in 1972.
-He attended St. Mary's University there, receiving a B.A. degree in 1993.
+He attended San Antonio Community College and then went to St. Mary's University there, receiving a B.A. degree in 1993.
 He then moved to Washington to attend the Catholic University of America, where he received an M.A. in 1996 and a J.D. from the Columbus School of Law in 2001.

 House of Delegates

-As of May 2020, Hope serves as the Chair of the Public Safety Committee and as a member of the Courts of Justice Committee and the Health, Welfare and Institutions Committee.
+As of May 2025, Hope serves as the Chair the House Courts of Justice Committee, the Public Safety Committee, and the Health and Human Resources Committee.

 On February 8, 2019, after two women had publicly accused Democratic Lieutenant Governor Justin Fairfax of sexual assault, Hope announced that he would introduce articles of impeachment against Fairfax on February 11, three days later, if the latter did not resign by then.
 Within days, he backed off the plan to begin impeachment proceedings, saying that he had received a lot of feedback that made it clear that more conversations needed to take place before moving forward.